What can you expect when you visit Fields of Grace?

 “Give me now wisdom and knowledge, that I may go out and come in before this people, for who can rule this great people of Yours?"
 God said to Solomon, "Because you had this in mind, and did not ask for riches, wealth or honor, or the life of those who hate you, nor have you even asked for long life, but you have asked for yourself wisdom and knowledge that you may rule My people over whom I have made you king, wisdom and knowledge have been granted to you.
 And I will give you riches and wealth and honor, such as none of the kings who were before you has possessed nor those who will come after you."
 2 Chronicles 1:10-12

 The church survives on the generosity and giving of the people.
 Individuals who clearly understand that everything they have is a gift from God’s hand (not just 10% of it) know the value of supporting the work of the church, discipleship and sharing of the Gospel of Grace.
-Doing the Lord’s work incurs expenses just like any other entity in this world.
+Doing the Lord’s work incurs expenses.
 It’s just that simple.
 The difference is, the church operates on 100% faith and relies on God to move in the hearts of His people to come alongside the ministry and cheerfully support its mission.

 FOG believes in 2 Corinthians 9:7, You must each decide in your heart how much to give.
 And don't give reluctantly or in response to pressure.
 For God loves a person who gives cheerfully.